codeOfRobin/try-swift-talk/try!Swift.md

 ![inline autoplay](PresenceBarVid1.MP4)

 ^ and even things like landscape.
-Again, it's not that protocols are bad.
-Rx gives us a good set of primitives to work with and easily prototype + test code.
+Again, it's not that protocols are bad or inefficient.
+It's just that Rx gives us a good set of primitives to work with and easily prototype + test code.
 It really makes this stuff effortless.
-Before, if a designer asked me their help prototyping something, I'd go crazy thinking about making MVPs, keeping code clean doing all this extra work.
+Before, if a designer asked me for help with prototyping something, I'd go crazy thinking about making MVPs, keeping code clean doing all this extra work.
 Now, it's just a flick of a switch ✨

 ---